 A digital transformation is a complex and precarious exertion.
 In today’s digital technology-centered business environment, enterprises are consistently under pressure to build, execute, and attain a successful digital transformation strategy.
 New requirements need modern solutions.
-When done fittingly, it can lead to astonishing results, but when done the wrong way, it can be costly and agonizing for the business.
+Digital strategy can lead to astonishing results when done in the right way whereas it can be costly and agonizing for the business when done the wrong way.

 Businesses have no choice in the present marketplace, where digital transformation is an integral part of staying relevant.
 In this race of staying relevant and generating increased revenue through a digital operational revenue model, most digital transformations fail because businesses rush to implement modern technologies without thoroughly learning how they will enhance their daily operations.